 Depending on your personality, one method will appeal to you more than others.
 There are several ways to learn this instrument, and according to your level, your availability, and your budget, you will choose a different place to be taught the guitar.

 Whichever you choose, let's ensure you get the best guitar teaching for you.
 You'll be learning your barre chords, your rhythm guitar, guitar tabs, chord progressions, and ear training no matter where you'll be - but the trick is to make sure that the guitar instruction is good enough to make you want to keep going.

 One of the most prestigious places is an academy: the admission conditions are quite strict since everything is done on examination, and the course fees may vary according to your location and income.
-The guitar lessons are very academic and you can acquire the full basics of music theory that will push you to a professional level if that is your aim.
+The guitar lessons near me are very academic and you can acquire the full basics of music theory that will push you to a professional level if that is your aim.
 You should start in an academy at an early age as the learning is done in cycles over several years.